 Important Characteristics from a Structural Geological Engineering Point of View: Classification of Stoping Methods Size & Shape of the Orebody Depth and Type of Overburden Location, Strike and Dip of the Deposit Strength and Physical Character of the Ore Strength and Physical Character of the Surrounding Rock Water and Drainage (presence or absence of aquifers) Grade and Type of Ore, and other Econ Factors B. Stopes artificially supported 3.
-Shrinkage stoping the stope is to provide a idditional wall support ur ntil the stope is completed l and ready for drawdown a working floor for the mi Stopes are mined upwa classified by some as an rd in horizontal slices.
-N ormally, about 35% of - With pillars Narrow to wide (4 to 100 ft thick) Not an issue Must be greater than angle of repose to facilitate drawing of ore (Dip > 55°) Should be strong (> 14,000 psi) Weaker than those mined by sub-level stoping and shrinkage w/o pillars (> 14,000 psi) Water might be an issue in sulfide ore, causing oxidation Much ore tied up in inventory in the stope until final drawing of the ore - Without pillars Narrow to wide (4 to 100 ft thick) Not an issue Must be greater than angle of repose to facilitate drawing of ore (Dip > 55°) Should be strong (> 14,000 psi) Weaker than those mined by sub-level stoping (> 14,000 psi) Water might be an issue in sulfide ore, causing oxidation Much ore tied up in inventory in the stope until final drawing of the ore - With subsequent waste filling Narrow to wide (4 to 100 ft thick) Not an issue Must be greater than angle of repose to facilitate drawing of ore Should be strong (> 14,000 psi) Weaker than those mined by sub-level stoping (> 14,000 psi) Water might be an issue in sulfide ore, causing oxidation Better long-term stability.
+Shrinkage stoping the stope is to provide a dditional wall support u ost of the broken ore rema ntil the stope is completed an be drawn off ("shrunk" and ready for drawdown .
+Stopes are mined upwar rd in horizontal slices.
+N ormally, about 35% of - With pillars Narrow to wide (4 to 100 ft thick) Not an issue Must be greater than angle of repose to facilitate drawing of ore (Dip > 55°) Should be strong (> 14,000 psi) Weaker than those mined by sub-level stoping and shrinkage w/o pillars (> 14,000 psi) Water might be an issue in sulfide ore, causing oxidation Much ore tied up in inventory in the stope until final drawing of the ore - Without pillars Narrow to wide (4 to 100 ft thick) Not an issue Must be greater than angle of repose to facilitate drawing of ore (Dip $> 55^{\circ}$ ) Should be strong (> 14,000 psi) Weaker than those mined by sub-level stoping (> 14,000 psi) Water might be an issue in sulfide ore, causing oxidation Much ore tied up in inventory in the stope until final drawing of the ore - With subsequent waste filling Narrow to wide (4 to 100 ft thick) Not an issue Must be greater than angle of repose to facilitate drawing of ore Should be strong (> 14,000 psi) Weaker than those mined by sub-level stoping (> 14,000 psi) Water might be an issue in sulfide ore, causing oxidation Better long-term stability.
 Oxidation may be an issue for sulfides 4.
-Cut-and-fill stoping unable to support loads the bottom of the stope over an extended stoping and progressing upwards g height.
-As the name of the method implies, succestarting from the top and dies.
-The rock mass surro essive cutting of the ore in progressing downwards, from the mine. nto horizontal slices is car ried out starting from - Overhand cut- and-fill Narrow to wide; steeply dipping to low dips (> 6 ft thick) Not an issue Steep to flat.
+Cut-and-fill stoping unable to support loads the bottom of the stope over an extended stoping and progressing upwards al stopes and in mining hi g height.
+As the name of s towards the surface (or, rial to provide support un the method implies, succe starting from the top and essive cutting of the ore in progressing downwards, a nto horizontal slices is car ried out starting from - Overhand cut- and-fill Narrow to wide; steeply dipping to low dips (> 6 ft thick) Not an issue Steep to flat.
 Draw chutes must be greater than angle of repose (Dip > 45°) Should be strong (> 8,000 psi) Weak.
 Supported immediately by fill (6,000 - 14,000 psi) Fill usually placed wet.
 Can be an issue for sulfide waste when it dries Higher grade since filling is expensive; cost of mining greater than for shrinkage - Underhand cut- and-fill Narrow to wide; steeply dipping to low dips (> 6 ft thick) Not an issue Steep to flat.
 Draw chutes must be greater than angle of repose (Dip > 45°) Should be strong (> 8,000 psi) Weak.
 Supported immediately by fill (6,000 - 14,000 psi) Fill usually placed wet.
 Can be an issue for sulfide waste when it dries Higher grade since filling is expensive; cost of mining greater than for shrinkage